10 Buddha Mudras and Their Meanings in Buddhism

 Buddha hands in Varada mudra.
 Source: burmese-art

-Verada hand mudra is a symbolism of Buddha’s compassion and his blessing.
-It is also called a wish-granting mudra among the disciples seeking spiritual blessing from the enlightened guru.
+The Varada Mudra symbolizes the Buddha’s compassion and his blessings.
+It is also known as the “wish-granting mudra” for disciples seeking spiritual blessings from the enlightened guru.

-This mudra is performed with left arm facing down the palm presented with the fingers upright or slightly bent.
-The five fingers facing down represents generosity, morality, patience, effort, meditative concentration.
-These five qualities plant a seed of forgiveness and groundedness in the practitioner’s heart.
+This mudra is performed with the left arm extended downward, the palm facing outward, and the fingers upright or slightly bent.
+The five fingers pointing downward represent the qualities of generosity, morality, patience, effort, and meditative concentration.
+These qualities help plant seeds of forgiveness and groundedness in the practitioner’s heart.

 Buddha statue is usually seen holding Verada mudra with another mudra called Abhaya mudra (gesture of fearlessness). it brings holy vibes in mind when performed during meditation.